-I recently encountered a problem with conditional formatting, and I’ll show how I solved it using this function.
+I recently encountered a problem with conditional formatting, and I’ll show you how I solved it using this function.
 I needed to highlight a number in a certain column if the results from the other 2 columns didn’t match.
 After talking to one of our Enterprise DNA experts, I figured out that I just needed to use a DAX function called ROUND.

 ROUND Function In Power BI

 The number term refers to the number that you want to round.
 In my case, this is the measure.
-On the other hand, the num_digits represents the number of digits from the decimal point that you want to round.
+On the other hand, the num_digits represent the number of digits from the decimal point that you want to round.

 You can also check these considerations when using the ROUND function.